ArijusGrotuzas/SimpleRayTracer/README.md

 # Description
-Niave implementation of a simple raytracer that renders basic shapes in Python.
+A naive implementation of a simple raytracer that renders basic shapes in Python.

 ## Tabel of contents
 - [Sphere intersection](#Sphere-ray-intersection)